SaarEzagouri/database_agent/.github/README.md

 # .github

-This directory contains GitHub configuration for the repository (workflows, issue templates, funding, etc.).

-Place workflows in `.github/workflows/` or templates in `.github/ISSUE_TEMPLATE/` as needed.
+This repo contains code for database query optimization using DBeaver MCP Server.